saipreethika12/CO-24_Binary_Nexus/README.md

 ### Supported Platforms
 Any programming language can be used for developing the simulator.

-### RISC-V Manual
-Refer to the RISC-V manual [here](link_to_manual) for insights into design decisions and additional context.
-Focus on relevant sections pertaining to supported instructions and architectural considerations.

 ## Getting Started
 1. Clone the repository to your local machine.
 2. Execute the simulator using the provided command-line interface.